 Introduction

-Still, since planning for the 20m rule has been in process for years, the government is now looking into making the rule 30 metres.
+.
 The article describes a highway setback policy, explains the changes happening, and covers how they might affect anyone working on future infrastructure projects and land developments.

 What Is a Highway Setback Policy?